 Report your taxes and financial holdings properly.
 Also, consider restructuring your financial life and your tax residency.
 This can include your business to ensure compliance, boost tax efficiency, and increase your options.

-If you’re confident that you have your affairs in order and you’re ready to start exploring international and offshore banking as a way to increase your personal freedom and diversify, consider signing up to GlobalBanks Insider, our premium subscription service.
+If you’re confident that you have your affairs in order and you’re ready to start exploring international and offshore banking as a way to increase your personal freedom and diversify, then here’s how to get started.